giogocadze/giogocadze/README.md

 ## 📄 About Me

-I'm a dedicated **Front-End Developer** based in **Tbilisi, Georgia**, focused on crafting beautiful, responsive, and high-performance web applications.
+I'm a dedicated **Front-End & IOS Developer** based in **Tbilisi, Georgia**, focused on crafting beautiful, responsive, and high-performance web applications.
 My main strengths lie in **React** and **Next.js**, with a deep interest in building smooth UI/UX experiences.
 I’m always learning, growing, and taking on new challenges in SoftWare development.

 - 🎓 Studying CS at **Tbilisi State University**